seesee/App-mqtt2job/README.md

 # NAME

-App::mqtt2job - Subscribe to an MQTT topic and trigger job execution
+mqtt2job - Subscribe to an MQTT topic and trigger job execution

+# VERSION

+version 0.02

 # SYNOPSIS